sciamlab/ckan4j/README.md

 Features
 --------
-This is the first Java client library that provide access to the CKAN core functionalities and APIs using Java language.
+CKAN4J is a Java client library that provide access to the CKAN core functionalities and APIs using Java language.
+The key difference respect other Java libraries for CKAN is the extension architecture which is designed to extend the CKAN API adding specific enterprise grade functionalities like:

-It also contains extensions to the CKAN API to perform common operations.
+* Social Login (supported GitHub, Google+ and Facebook).
-In particular it includes the following features that are not part of CKAN:
+  It include capabilities to implement SSO with many other portal software
 * CKAN dataset and organizations statistics exposed as API
 * Complete Dataset rating mechanism
-* Social Login (supported GitHub, Google+ and Facebook).
+* Seamless integration with java classification libraries and semantic tools
-  It include capabilities to implement SSO with many other portal software
+* additional tools

 Contribute
 ----------